Boyfriends Lexi and Aaron find unusual ways to show affection at home.

-A golden-winged angel fell into the arms of her android lover.
+The golden-winged angel fell into her android lover’s embrace.
 Sparkling tears streamed behind her.
 Pulsing high notes played up the melodrama of her love confession.

 Lexi sighed at the holographic scene.
 Pulling his knees up, he braced his feet on the cushions of the projection room’s L-shaped rester.
-A figure looming in his peripheral vision startled him.
-He realized his boyfriend was scribbling on a handpad on the small end of the rester, silent and absorbing, unconcerned with the projected images as he scribbled on his handpad.
+His boyfriend shadowed the small end of the rester, silent and absorbing, unconcerned with the projected images as he scribbled on his handpad.

-Lexi responded by opening his knees.
-Aaron took the invitation, dropping his drawing pad on the floor to settle his hot and heavy bulk between Lexi’s lean legs, his chest broad over Lexi’s stomach.
-Aaron’s auburn hair tickled.
+Lexi responded by opening his knees and pushed himself back.
+Aaron took the invitation, dropping his drawing pad on the relative safety of the floor to settle his delicious bulk between Lexi’s lean legs.
+Aaron’s hard and heavy chest was cradled by most of Lexi’s scrawny torso.

 Lexi raised his chin from the tickling of Aaron’s auburn hair.
 “Were you drawing?
 What is it this time?”